In Vivo Research Approaches in the Study of Neurological Disease and Psychiatric Disorders

 Throughout the world, researchers from academic institutions to government initiatives are working together to find a way to beat cancer.
 Animal studies continue to be at the forefront of cancer breakthroughs and achievements.
 Life-saving treatments and diagnostics saving hundreds of thousands of cancer patients a year exist thanks to preclinical assessments in animal models.
 Learn about novel endpoints being studied and products used to measure them.

 As many factors play a role in the cardiovascular system’s functionality, it is imperative for researchers to consider multiple cardiovascular biomarkers when trying to understand underlying molecular mechanisms and complete cardiovascular functionality.
 In fields such as pharmacology, toxicology, and physiology in vivo experimental models are required to understand the complete picture of how a new drug, medical device, or alternate therapy affects the body.
 This whitepaper provides an overview of common cardiovascular biomarkers using preclinical in vivo models.

 Research Models of Spinal Cord Injury

-Every year, between 250,000 - 500,000 people suffer a spinal cord injury (SCI) around the world.
-Physiological changes to multiple organ systems and the complexity of secondary injury pathology can be studied using in vivo models.
-Review common models and biomarkers in pre-clinical SCI research as well as solutions to study them effectively.
+Every year, between 250,000 and 500,000 people suffer a spinal cord injury (SCI) around the world.
+Physiologic changes to multiple organ systems and complex secondary injury can be studied using in vivo models.
+Review animal commonly used models and biomarkers in pre-clinical SCI research as well as solutions for reproducible, translatable studies.